USS Tawakoni: Vietnam War

 During the Vietnam War, Tawakoni would see service in three campaigns: Vietnam Counteroffensive Phase VI (1968–69), Tet 69 Counteroffensive (1969), and Winter-Spring 1970.
 During Phase VI, she participated in the surveillance of Soviet electronic intelligence trawlers monitoring U.S. operations in the Gulf of Tonkin.
 She also assisted in towing, recovery and similar operations during her time in Vietnam.
 May 1967 she rescued SS Minot Victory.

 Service in the Republic of China Navy

-In June 1978, Tawakoni was decommissioned and sold to Taiwan under the Security Assistance Program, where she was recommissioned in the ROC Navy as ROCS Da Han (ATF-553).
+In June 1978, Tawakoni was decommissioned and sold to Republic of China under the Security Assistance Program, where she was recommissioned in the ROC Navy as ROCS Da Han (ATF-553).
 She served with this force until November 2020.

+This ship was sunk as a target ship on 15 August 2023.

 Awards

-Tawakoni was awarded the appropriate service medals for World War II (including the American Campaign Medal and the Asiatic-Pacific Campaign Medal), Korea and Vietnam.
+Tawakoni was awarded the appropriate service medals for World War II (including the American Campaign Medal and the Asiatic–Pacific Campaign Medal), Korea and Vietnam.
 She was also awarded two battle stars for her World War II service, three for her Korean War service, and four campaign stars for her Vietnam War service, together with a Combat Action Ribbon and a Navy Unit Commendation.
 Her crew during these periods earned the Navy Occupation Service Medal, the Armed Forces Expeditionary Medal, and the Republic of Korea War Service Medal, among other awards.